Impaired Driving Enforcement Campaign

 Selective Traffic Enforcement Program

 The Selective Traffic Enforcement Program (STEP) funding is utilized by state and local agencies to conduct an array of traffic enforcement efforts.
-Supported by NHTSA Section 402 funding, officers conduct speed, occupant protection and impaired driving details.
-These agencies receive awards to provide traffic enforcement efforts that are in addition to the regularly scheduled patrols […]
+Supported by NHTSA Section 402 funding, officers conduct enforcement details to address traffic safety concerns such as speed, occupant protection, pedestrian safety, and impaired driving.
+These agencies receive awards to provide traffic enforcement […]

 More